barryclark/jekyll-now/_posts/2020-11-29-puppeteer-login-for-facebook.md

     }));
 ```

-A problem I've ran into and I'd like to try solve is how to scroll endlessly in Facebook.
+A problem I've run into and I'd like to try solve is how to scroll endlessly on Facebook.
 Yes it's fairly easy to jump to the bottom of the page and wait for Facebook to load more content.
-But unfortunately Puppeteer is memory hungry.
+But unfortunately Puppeteer is a memory hungry beast.
 After some time of scrolling endlessly your memory usage will shoot up.
 I think a good solution would be to delete news feed posts from the DOM after you have scraped them. <a href="https://stackoverflow.com/a/50869650" target="_blank"> This StackoverFlow answer would be a good start</a>.

 And with many scraping solutions, what works today may not work tomorrow as websites evolve and update.

-P.S be careful saving your Facebook session cookie to a local file, if someone gets access to it then that's your Facebook comprimised.
+P.S be careful saving your Facebook session cookie to a local file, if someone gets access to it then that's your Facebook compromised.
 I've used AWS Systems Manager Parameter Store to securely store mine.